Mindy Kaling Sizzles In Black Bodysuit, Says She’s ‘Feeling Like That B*tch’

 Several celebrities took to the comments section to share their thoughts on the look.

-Voluptuous plus-sized model Tess Holliday commented “yessss legs, yes body, yes smile.”
+Model Tess Holliday commented, “Yessss legs, yes body, yes smile.”

-Model and chef Padma Lakshmi, who many fans recognize from the reality cooking competition show Top Chef, simple commented “100%!”
+Model and chef Padma Lakshmi, who many fans recognize from the reality cooking competition show Top Chef, simple commented, “100 percent!”

 Many of Kaling’s fans shared their thoughts on the look in the comments section as well.